 Fiscal Year 2015 Adopted Budget.
 In the Fiscal Year 2015 Adopted Budget, total revenues were estimated to increase due to the inclusion of an estimated \$700 million in one-time locally generated non-tax revenues from the proposed sale of PGW.
 Similarly, total obligations were estimated to increase as a result of an equal one-time expenditure of \$700 million to be paid into the Municipal Pension Fund.
 The sale of PGW did not occur and such revenues and obligations are not included in the current estimate for Fiscal Year 2015.
 See "THE GOVERNMENT OF THE CITY OF PHILADELPHIA - Government Services" for more information on PGW.

 Fiscal Year 2015 Current Estimate.
-The current estimate for Fiscal Year 2015 is derived from information included in the City's proposed five-year plan for Fiscal Years 2016-2020 (the "Proposed Twenty-Fourth Five-Year Plan"), which was submitted by the Mayor to City Council on March 5, 2015.
+The current estimate for Fiscal Year 2015 is derived from information included in the Fourth Quarter QCMR.